On the classification of ALE K\"ahler manifolds: Introduction

-In contrast to dimension two, in higher dimensions it is a difficult task to impose a minimality condition on a resolution.
-For this reason we do not attempt here to explore a generalization of Theorem \ref{finiteness} in higher dimensions.
+By a minimal surface we mean a smooth complex surface which does not contain any holomorphic sphere of self-intersection $-1$.
+In contrast to dimension $2$, in higher dimensions it is a difficult task to impose a minimality condition on a resolution.
+For this reason we do not attempt here to explore a generalization of Theorem \ref{finiteness} to higher dimensions.

+The construction used in the proof of Theorem \ref{DiffTypeALE} also allows us to give a new proof of the characterization of asymptotically Euclidean K\"ahler manifolds, i.e., of ALE K\"ahler manifolds for which the group at infinity is trivial, a result originally due to Hein and LeBrun \cite[Proposition 2.12 and Proposition 4.3]{hein-lebrun}.

+\begin{coro} Any asymptotically Euclidean K\"ahler manifold $M$ of complex dimension $n$ admits a proper holomorphic map onto $\CC^n$ that is an isomorphism away from compact subsets of $M$ and $\CC^n$. \end{coro}